temuair/fot/docs/crafting/armour_crafting.md

 Return to the Grounds Keeper with your Dubhaim Cloth and they will craft your level 71 armour.
 You can continue to exchange Dubhaim Cloth for more level 71 armour.

+## Level 97 Armour

+Level 97 armour is crafted by obtaining a Kasmanium Chest from the Dracos of Kasmanium Mines.
+Alternatively, one of the quests offered by Ludar in Camp A'Chiad will have you slay a boss at the bottom of the mines and reward you with a Kasmanium Chest.
+Open the Kasmanium Chest, take the armour piece to Camp A'Chiad on the fifth floor of Kasmanium Mines, and drop the armour piece into the forge (2, 6).
+You will receive the level 97 armour of your class.
+You may repeat this any number of times to obtain more armours.